m5stack/aws-iot-kit-tutorials/workshop/content/Getting started/Run Rainmaker/_index.en.md

 If during upload or monitoring the serial output you receive an error about an incorrect ports or timeout, open the `platformio.ini` file, and follow the instructions in that file for how to manually set the upload port.
 {{% /notice %}}
 ## Claiming and provisioning the device
 Once the upload has completed successfully, the device will boot with the firmware that was just compiled and uploaded.
-It will also begin display the serial output from the device in that terminal viewport.
+It will also display the serial output from the device in that terminal viewport.
 The device will be going through the process of generating security keys and performing an [assisted claim](https://rainmaker.espressif.com/docs/claiming.html#assisted-claiming-esp32).
 Key generation can take a few seconds, up to a few minutes to complete but once claiming completes a QR code will display on the terminal viewport.

 On your mobile phone, open the ESP RainMaker Phone App, grant the requested mobile app permissions, press **Add Device**, and then scan the QR code ouput via the serial monitor in the terminal viewport.
 It will then go through the provisioning process, which includes Wi-Fi provisioning with your Wi-Fi credentials for your 2.4GHz wireless home network.
 After a successful Wi-Fi connection, the device will authenticate itself and your phone app will populate with multiple virtual devices that can be viewed and/or controlled.
 If the virtual devices are marked **offline** on the phone app after a minute or two, try scrolling down to refresh.
 {{< img "pio-qr_code_scan.png" "Scan the QR code in serial output" >}}